Application Programming – CSIS 208

 Course Requirements Checklist

-The student will participate in 1 Discussion Board Forum.
-The purpose of this forum is to generate interaction among students in regard to relevant current course topics.
-The student will post a thread of at least 250 words, including 2 citations in current APA.
-The student will also post 2 replies of at least 100 words each, including 1 citation in current APA format.
+The student will participate in 1 Discussion.
+The purpose of the Discussion is to generate interaction among students in regard to relevant current course topics.
+The student will post a thread of at least 350 words, including 1 citation in current APA.
+The student will also post 2 replies of at least 150 words each, including 1 citation in current APA format.

 Programming Assignments (8)

 The student will complete Programming Assignments designed to reinforce and measure understanding of the materials covered in the assigned readings.
-Each assignment will be submitted via zipped solution files through Blackboard.
+Each assignment will be submitted via zipped solution files.